hbz/lobid-resources/README.md

 ## Developer instructions

-This section explains how to make a successful build after changing the transformations, how to update the JSON-LD and its context, and how to index the data.
+This section explains how to make a successful build after changing the transformations and how to index the data.

 ## Changing transformations